Back to Kora Blog

 • Someone looking at your screen or watching what you type.

-• Social media connection requests from someone you don’t recognize
+• Social media connection requests from someone you don’t recognise

 • Receiving an unusual request from someone you know

-• Requests that offer you something in exchange for private organizational information.
+• Requests that offer you something in exchange for private organisational information.

 • Unsolicited emails, phone calls, and voice or text messages.